pyca/cryptography/docs/contributing.rst

   :class:`cryptography.hazmat.primitives.hashes.MD5`)
 * When giving prescriptive advice, always provide references and supporting material.
-* When there is disagreement about legitimate cryptographic experts, represent both sides of the argument and describe the tradeoffs clearly.
+* When there is real disagreement between cryptographic experts, represent both sides of the argument and describe the tradeoffs clearly.

 When documenting a new module in the ``hazmat`` package, its documentation should begin with the "Hazardous Materials" warning: